 What once required custom software, deep expertise, or expensive licenses (ConstantContact paid $250,000 for their billing system license in the 2000s) is now available on the cheap.

 Access to know-how is plentily available.
 When previously hiring top 1% talent was a cornered resource for the biggest companies in Silicon Valley or NY, now with remote-first going mainstream the top talent is equally available across the globe.
 In many places that top talent is very affordable.

-The market is crowded, noisy, and moving faster than never before.
+The market is more crowded, noisier, and moving faster than ever before.

 This results in s o m u c h c o m p e t i t i o n in almost every market imaginable.
 When Chiefmartec's Martech Landscape had only 150 tools in it in 2011, there are over 8000 tools in there today.
 And that's just marketing technology.

 A similar kind of intensification of competition is happening everywhere — including agencies (the easiest business to start) and selling physical products (e-commerce).

 Back in the day, you had to own factories to make stuff, and that was your moat.
 Today hot DTC startups don't even make their own stuff, manufacturing is outsourced thanks to Alibaba.
 Of course, this means the competition has grown X times and is nuts.